zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 1. In a browser, enter the URL to your `workshop-installed` compute instance.
 If your compute instance is not displayed, wait 30 seconds and try again.

     You are automatically logged into your compute instance and presented with a user-friendly desktop.
-On the desktop, you can find shortcuts to Firefox, a terminal window, and gedit (text editor).
-The Oracle Database 19c New Features workshop guide is displayed in Firefox.
+On the desktop, there are several useful shortcuts.

     ![noVNC Desktop](images/noVNC-desktop-workshop-installed.png "noVNC Desktop")

-2. If the workshop guide is not open on the desktop: Double-click the Firefox icon on the desktop to open Firefox.
-On the Firefox toolbar, click **Workshop Guides** and then select **Oracle Database 19c New Features**.
+2. If the workshop guide is not open on the desktop: Double-click the **Get Started with your Workshop** icon on the desktop.

 3. To enable full screen display: Click the small gray tab on the middle-left side of your screen to open the control bar.
 Next, click the **Fullscreen** icon (6th button down).
+You can exit full screen mode at any time by pressing the **Escape** key.

     ![Small Grey Tab](images/small-grey-tab.png "Small Grey Tab")